 It's World War II and there is a severe housing shortage everywhere - especially in Washington, D.C. where Connie Milligan rents an apartment.
 Believing it to be her patriotic duty, Connie offers to sublet half of her apartment, fully expecting a suitable female tenent.
 What she gets instead is mischievous, middle-aged Benjamin Dingle.
 Dingle talks her into subletting to him and then promptly sublets half of his half to young, irreverent Joe Carter - creating a situation tailor-made for comedy and romance.
-Written by

 See more »